-We can use the word before to speak about place as well as time.
+We can use the word before to speak about time, as well as place.
 In all natural languages, human minds have a flexible habit to connect time and place.
-Human grammars have evolved along with perception for three-dimensional space.
+Humans have evolved grammars along with perception for three-dimensional space.

-Let us elaborate on these facts for grammar.
+Let us elaborate on this fact for grammar.

-Let us imagine three places.
-We can name the places TODAY, YESTERDAY, and TOMORROW.
+We can think about three places, and name them TODAY, YESTERDAY, and TOMORROW.

 Could there be a town named Tomorrow?